valeriiduz/tree/README.rst

    :alt: Project Version
    :target: https://img.shields.io/pypi/v/tree-storage.svg

-PyPy and PyPy3 are also supported (and tested against).

 Download and install the latest released version from PyPI:
 ::

     pip install tree-storage

 Download and install the development version from GitHub:
 ::

     pip install git+https://github.com/valeriiduz/Tree

 Installing from source (installs the version in the current working directory):
 ::

     python setup.py install